Probing Conceptual Understanding of Large Visual-Language Models: Benchmark Results

-Overall results for evaluating model understanding of attribute-object relationships are shown in Figure \ref{fig:probe_c} (c) with additional results in the Supplementary Table 2 and 3.
-We show the image, group and object scores as described in Section \ref{metrics} for when the object is switched (Obj) and for when the attribute composition (Comp.) is switched.

-\textbf{Modality-specific attention and co-attention simultaneously greatly improves attribute-object relation understanding:} When presented with two images and two captions where the attribute is the same but the objects are different, all models other than BridgeTower, perform on average double the performance versus when the attribute is switched.
-This discrepancy indicates typically models are \textit{relying more on object recognition} when attributes are involved.
-BridgeTower's high performance indicates further support that a combination of modality-specific attention and cross-attention in parallel improves the learning of underlying concepts.
+\textbf{Modality-specific attention and co-attention simultaneously greatly improves attribute-object relation understanding:} Overall results for evaluating model understanding of composition-object relationships are shown in Figure \ref{fig:probe_c} (left) with additional results in the Supplementary.
+We show the image, group, and object scores for when the object (Obj.) is switched and for when the composition (Comp.) is switched.
+When presented with two images and two captions where the composition is the same but the objects are different, all models other than BridgeTower and BLIP2 perform on average double the performance versus when the composition is switched.
+This discrepancy indicates typically models are \textit{relying more on object recognition} when compositions are involved.
+BridgeTower and BLIP2's high performance indicates further support that a combination of modality-specific attention and cross-attention in parallel improves the learning of underlying concepts.

-\textbf{Most models stronger with more physical attributes like ``materials'' as compared to visual-related like ``color'':} To better understand model failures when keeping the objects the same but swapping an attribute with its antonym, we categorized each attribute into 11 categories with results shown in Figure \ref{fig:probe_c} (a).
-For example, ``visibility'' contains attributes like ``dark'' and ``bright'' while ``expression'' contains ``smiley'' and ''sad''.
-All models struggle when ``visibility'' related attributes.
-The best performance for non-CLIP models was within the ``material'' category with attributes such as ``cloth'' and ``tin''.
+\textbf{Models stronger with more physical attributes like ``materials'' compared to visual-related like ``color'':} To better understand model failures when keeping the objects the same but swapping an attribute with its antonym, we categorized each attribute into 11 categories with results shown in Figure \ref{fig:probe_c} (middle).
+Attribute details are presented in the supplementary.
+All models struggle with ``visibility'' related compositions.
+The best performance was within the ``material'' and ``pattern'' category.

-\textbf{Transformers and CNNs differ on which attributes they understand best:} To compare backbone models, we average the image scores over CLIP backbone architectures in Figure \ref{fig:probe_c} (b).
-Some noticeable patterns are that the CNN backbone models are better with ``material'', ``pattern'' and ``texture'' related attributes while ViT's are better at ``color'' and ``shape''.
-This is similar to findings in \cite{geirhos2018imagenet} where they found ImageNet trained CNN's are biased towards texture.
+\textbf{Transformers and CNNs differ on which attributes they understand best:} To compare backbone models, we average the image scores over CLIP backbone architectures in Figure \ref{fig:probe_c} (right).
+Some noticeable patterns are that the CNN backbone models are better with ``material,'' ``pattern,'' and ``texture'' related compositions while ViT's are better at ``color'' and ``shape.''
+This finding aligns with the findings of \cite{geirhos2018imagenet} where they found ImageNet trained CNNs are biased towards texture.